peferron/localhistory/README.md

-# playbyplay-core
+# localhistory

-Playbyplay is a history library for language playgrounds, with a focus on being a good citizen:
+`localhistory` is a browser library that stores history into [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).

-* Prevents all localStorage exceptions from reaching your code.
+* Prevents localStorage exceptions from reaching your code.
-* Trims down history to avoid saturating localStorage.
+* Trims older runs to avoid saturating localStorage.
 * ~1k minified & gzipped.
 * No dependencies.

-This repo hosts the core Playbyplay library, suitable if you want to implement your own UI from scratch.
-If you would rather start from a prebuilt UI, check out [playbyplay-ui](https://github.com/peferron/playbyplay-ui).
+`localhistory` was initially developed for adding history features to language playgrounds.
+If you are interested in that, check out the [playbyplay repository](https://github.com/peferron/playbyplay).

-A [very simple demo](https://cdn.rawgit.com/peferron/playbyplay-core/master/demo/index.html) is available in the `demo` directory.
+A [very simple demo](https://cdn.rawgit.com/peferron/localhistory/master/demo/index.html) is available in the `demo` directory.

 # Installation

-1. Download `playbyplay.min.js` from the `dist` directory.
+1. Download `localhistory.min.js` from the `dist` directory.
-2. Add it to your web page: `<script src="playbyplay.min.js"></script>`
+2. Add it to your web page: `<script src="localhistory.min.js"></script>`

 # Usage

-## playbyplay.save(run, [options], [callback])
+## localhistory.save(run, [options], [callback])

 Saves a run to history.